taushant/t3-chat-clone/README.md

-# T3 Chat Clone — README
+ls # T3 Chat Clone — README

 ## 🚀 Purpose

 This repository is our attempt to build a **T3 Chat clone** as part of the [T3 Chat Cloneathon](https://cloneathon.t3.chat/) challenge.
 The project is not just about replicating functionality — it’s also about learning and applying a **modern JS-first SaaS tech stack** that can scale for real-world use.

 We aim to:

 - Deliver a **chat app with real-time streaming**, syntax highlighting, and attachment support.
 - Provide a clean **API-first backend** that can support both **web** and future **mobile** clients.
 - Learn and practice building **scalable SaaS architectures** with modern tooling.